believer/willcodefor.beer/posts/create-a-rescript-react-component.md

 ---
 layout: post.njk
 title: 'ReScript: Creating a React component'
-excerpt: How to create React components in ReScript using ReasonReact
+excerpt: How to create React components in ReScript using rescript-react
 date: 2021-01-21
 updated: 2021-01-22
 tags: